-Bits Name Description 7 CHIP_RDYn Stays high until power and crystal have stabilized.
+Bits Name Descript Description 7 CHIP_RDYn Stays high until power and crystal have stabilized.
 Should always be low when using the SPI interface.
-6:4 STATE[2:0] Indicates the current main state machine mode Value State Description 000 IDLE IDLE state (Also reported for some transitional states instead of SETTLING or CALIBRATE) 001 RX Receive mode 010 TX Transmit mode 011 FSTXON Fast TX ready 100 CALIBRATE Frequency synthesizer calibration is running 101 SETTLING PLL is settling 110 RXFIFO_OVERFLOW RX FIFO has overflowed.
+6:4 STATE[2:0] Indicates the current main state made chine mode Value State Description 000 IDLE Idle state (Also reported for some transitional states instead of SETTLING or CALIBRATE) 001 RX Receive mode 010 TX Transmit mode 011 FSTXON Frequency synthesizer is on, ready to start transmitting 100 CALIBRATE Frequency synthesizer calibration is running 101 SETTLING PLL is settling 110 RXFIFO_OVERFLOW RX FIFO has overflowed.
 Read out any useful data, then flush the FIFO with SFRX 111 TXFIFO_UNDERFLOW TX FIFO has underflowed.
-Acknowledge with SFTX 3:0 FIFO_BYTES_AVAILABLE[3:0] The number of bytes available in the RX FIFO or free bytes in the TX FIFO
+Acknowledge with SFTX 3:0 FIFO_BYTES_AVAILABLE[3:0] The num ber of bytes available in the RX FIFO or free bytes in the TX FIFO